Klimaatlas/KAPy/docs/README.md

 Documentation for KAPy is contained in the repository `./docs` folder.
 This README provides an overview of the available documentation.

-Installation of KAPy is documented in the "Getting Started" section of the [README](../README.md) in the root directory.
+## Installation

+The installation process is described in the [Installation Guide](./installation.md).

 ## Learning KAPy